 Provide the number of teachers prepared by academic major.
 "Academic major" refers to the actual major(s) declared by the program completer.
-An individual can be counted in more than one academic major. ( $\S205(b)(1)(H)(ii)$ )
+An individual can be counted in more than one academic major. ($\S205(b)(1)(H)(ii)$)

 Table 7c below presents teachers prepared by their academic major.
 This section asks for teacher preparation programs who offered an undergraduate degree, so this section is not applicable to the Alternative LEA-based route.
 Only a few teacher preparation programs offer a degree at the end of the programs, most of them offer credentials.
-More than half of the teachers prepared had an academic major in Social Sciences - 52.3 percent for the Traditional route and 58.1 percent for Alternative IHE-based route.
-Nearly one-fourth had "Other" academic majors - 17.4 percent for Traditional route and 15.6 percent for Alternative IHE-based route.
-More than one-tenth had academic major in English and World Languages (12.2 percent and 11.4 percent, respectively).
-Less than one-tenth of the candidates had academic major in Mathematics and Science (8.4 percent and 5.4 percent, respectively).
+More than half of the teachers prepared had an academic major in Social Sciences - 53.4 percent for the IHE Traditional route and 54.7 percent for Alternative IHE-based route.
+Nearly one-fourth had "Other" academic majors - 17.1 percent for Traditional route and 22.2 percent for Alternative IHE-based route.
+About a one-tenth (9.3 percent) of teachers in the IHE Traditional route had an academic major in Liberal Arts.
+Less than one-tenth of the teachers in the Alternative IHE-based route had an academic major in Mathematics and Science (7.8 percent and 5 percent, respectively).

 Table 7c.
-Teachers Prepared by Academic Major by Route, 2019-20
+Teachers Prepared by Academic Major by Route, 2020-21

 Note: Local Education Agencies do not offer undergraduate degree; no academic major data to report.
-Academic Major identified as "Other" includes non-teaching majors, combined majors, non-subject specific majors and advanced degrees.
+Academic Major identified as "Other" includes non-teaching majors, combined majors, non-subject specific majors, and advanced degrees.

 Table 7d below displays teachers prepared by academic major by higher education segments.
-Nearly half (47.4 percent) of California State University's teachers prepared had academic major in Social Sciences followed by one-fourth (24.2 percent) in Liberal Arts.
-For University of California, nearly half (48.6 percent) had an academic major in "Other" and about one-third (27.1 percent) had academic majors in Social Science.
-Private/Independent Institutions reported more than half (58.4 percent) in Social Science followed by more than one-tenth (13.1 percent) in "Other" academic majors.
+More than three-fifths (62.5 percent) of California State University's teachers prepared had an academic major in Social Sciences followed by 12.6 percent in Liberal Arts.
+For the University of California, more than two-fifth (42.2 percent) of teachers had an academic major in Social Sciences and one-fourth (25 percent) had an academic major in "Other".
+Private/Independent Institutions reported more than half (53.5 percent) in Social Sciences followed by more than one-tenth (18.5 percent) in "Other" academic majors.

 Table 7d.
-Teachers Prepared by Academic Major by Higher Education Segment, 2019-20
+Teachers Prepared by Academic Major by Higher Education Segment, 2020-21

-Note: Academic Major identified as "Other" includes non-teaching majors, combined majors, non-subject specific majors and advanced degrees.
+Note: Academic Major identified as "Other" includes non-teaching majors, combined majors, non-subject specific majors, and advanced degrees.

-Program Information: Teaching Credentials Issued for 2019-20
+Program Information: Teaching Credentials Issued for 2020-21

-The federal regulations mandate that the states report on the total number of initial credentials issued in 2019-20 as part of the state report.
+The federal regulations mandate that the states report on the total number of initial credentials issued in 2020-21 as part of the state report.
 For Title II purposes, only initial teaching credentials are reported; secondary authorizations or additional credentials earned are not included.
-The Commission's annual Teacher Supply Report has detailed data on credentials issued for the 2019-20 academic year.
+The Commission's annual Teacher Supply Report has detailed data on credentials issued for the 2020-21 academic year.